Munye88/SchoolMaster/replit.md

 - June 25, 2025: Resolved "email column does not exist" error with proper database migration
 - June 25, 2025: Enhanced dashboard box centering with min-height and flex positioning
 - June 25, 2025: System fully prepared for GitHub → Render deployment pipeline
+- June 25, 2025: CRITICAL FIX: Updated database initialization to include all instructor columns during fresh deployment
+- June 25, 2025: Fixed "email column does not exist" error in initDb.ts for Render compatibility
+- June 25, 2025: Database schema now complete with all extended instructor fields for production deployment
+- June 25, 2025: Created complete schema migration that runs before database initialization for fresh deployments
+- June 25, 2025: Added ensureCompleteSchema function to guarantee all tables and columns exist before seeding

 ## User Preferences